aouawang/linux-device-driver/README.md

-This is linux example code of device driver programming..
+This is linux example code of device driver programming-first commit